-- 6.22 You must make sure that at all times there is adequate ventilation and heating within your home and follow any advice given by the council to prevent condensation.
-If condensation occurs you will be responsible for any repair work, unless it occurs as a result of a fault in the property. - 6.23 You must have any chimneys in use swept at least once a year.
+6.24 You must make sure that at all times there is adequate ventilation and heating within your home and follow any advice given by the council to prevent condensation.
+If condensation occurs you will be responsible for any repair work, unless it occurs as a result of a fault in the property.